 Do you sit at home wondering about snails?
-Perhaps you would like to have one as a pet, or maybe you would just like to freak out your sister with a slimy snail.
+Perhaps you would like to have one as a pet, read an interesting snail description, or maybe you would just like to freak out your sister with a slimy snail.
 Read all of these snail facts for kids so you can impress your friends with your knowledge of gastropods.

-As a part of the natural world, you can learn a lot about a snail by discovering some of its biology.
+As a part of the natural world, you can learn a lot of fun facts about snails by discovering some of their biology.

 - Snails and slugs belong to a group of mollusks known as gastropods.
 Next time you see a snail, you can make your friends think you are smart by saying, "Wow!
 Look at that amazing gastropod!"

 - Snails are also mollusks, which are a group of animals that have a hard shell.
 Other mollusks include clams, oysters and the octopus.